MBrassey/waviii-wallet/README.md

 iiiWallet is a web3 wallet designed specifically for the waviii Ethereum Token.

 Capabilities of the Tier-1 Token Wallet Include:
-* Metamask integration
+* Metamask Integration
 * Send & Receive waviii
 * Display Wallet Address
-* Sent & Received Transactions
+* List All Transactions

 <a href=""><img align="right" src="https://img.shields.io/badge/iiiWallet-Tier--1-%232c91c8"></a>